Google Analytics advice from our Donegal based office

 Google Analytics for your website – Technically, What you want to know, a basic simple overview of a technically brilliant tool

 The code is uniquely identifiable as your website code.
 It has a number like UA -1234567.
-The original analytics tool was “Urchin Analytics” which was taken over by Google.
+The original analytics tool was “Urchin Analytics” or UA which was taken over by Google.

 By adding the code, you can then look at a free dashboard or a free report from Google.
 This tells you how many visitors your site gets and where the visitors are located.
 It tells you how many are returning visitors, how many pages on average they look at, how long they spend on the site and some of the pages they visit.
 What age, gender and nationality, even the type of device they used to access the website.

 And it gives the ‘Bounce Rate’ which is the percentage of visitors who land on a page of your website and then leave, without reading another page or engaging with you.
 Imagine people walking in the door of your shop and leaving again immediately.
 Some sites have a very high bounce rate, but that is not necessarily bad.
-This site gets a lot of visitors, who land on one page and read the article, then leave.
-If I search for Pizza suppliers, I might get their home page, see the telephone number and leave as soon as I get it.
-So, a high bounce rate could be to be expected.
+This site gets a lot of visitors, who land on one page and read the article, then leave, having gotten what they wanted.
+If I search for local Pizza suppliers, I might get their home page, see the telephone number and leave as soon as I get it.
+So, a high bounce rate could be to expected in some cases.
 It would be normal to try to get visitors to stay longer and to engage by buying something or making an enquiry.
 The insights you get from Google Analytics help you to refine the content in the website to improve ux or user experience and their engagement with you.

 The main thing is not that you know how to add this snippet of code, but rather that you ensure that someone inserts it and that someone is looking at the figures on the report.
 You can even set up custom reports.
 This is how you analyse your website performance, as you continually strive to make it rank and perform better.
 The data in your reports will help you see how you are doing.
 Having the code in your site will also allow Google quantify what people search for within your own website search box function.